xfnty/xfnty.github.io/content/posts/practice-ring.md

 ---

 One thing I had a struggle with recently was ring queue.
-It's purpose was to allow me to not use callbacks for window messages in a small game e̸̠̚n̷͔̆g̶̖̏ǐ̶̲n̷͉͝ḙ̴̉  I was writing at the time.
+It's purpose was to allow me to not use callbacks for window messages in a small game library I was writing at the time.
 I wanted it to be a C "template" type:

 ```c
 #define ring_t(_T) struct { _T *data; size_t n, m, tail; }